 - Once the mixture is braised enough (this is important step, after properly braising, little oil should float atop) add the raisin paste.

 - Give everything a nice stir, lower the heat and cook it for another 5 minute.

 - Add 2 cups warm water to the spice mixture., blend it well.

 - Slide the fish pieces gently, one at a time.
-Cover and cook for another 4-5 minute.
+Cover and cook for another 5-7 minute.

-- Serve fish kalia garnished with cashew and raisins with steamed rice or with pulao.
+- Swich off the heat, cover and let the fish absorb the gravy.Serve fish kalia garnished with cashew and raisins with steamed rice or with pulao.